ceramicnetwork/docs/docs/tools/glaze/example.md

     ```js
     import { writeFile } from 'node:fs/promises'
-    import Ceramic from '@ceramicnetwork/http-client'
+    import { CeramicClient } from '@ceramicnetwork/http-client'
     import { ModelManager } from '@glazed/devtools'
     import { DID } from 'dids'
     import { Ed25519Provider } from 'key-did-provider-ed25519'
-    import KeyResolver from 'key-did-resolver'
+    import { getResolver } from 'key-did-resolver'
     import { fromString } from 'uint8arrays'

     // The key must be provided as an environment variable